rubemz/rainman/README.md

   end
 end
 ```

-Handler classes automatically have `config` and `params` class methods
-available.
-These are hashes that contain configs/params specific to the
-handler.
-The config hash is meant to store things like usernames, passwords,
-etc, that would be used by a handler.
-The params hash is to store parameters
-that must be set for a handler to perform a valid request.

 The example driver above also defined `nameservers` namespace with a `list`
 action (eg: `Domain.nameservers.list`).
 To implement this, a Nameservers class